 - Some of the sites were running old versions of WordPress.

 - Some of the WordPress sites are running old version of plugins.

-- Also I had PHPMyAdmin WordPress plugin installed, which is potentially danger plugin and prone to hacking.
+- Also I hadfew outdated WordPress plugins installed which are prone to hacking.

 Here are few things which I did, and which didn’t helped me but eventually helped me to make my sites more secure: